Silver as an asset class

 What else do I need to know…

 There are two prices to consider when purchasing silver – bid price and the ask price.
 The bid price reflects the highest offer and the lowest offer is the ask price.
-However, in markets today, real supply and demand isn’t required to affect the spot price.
+However, in markets today, real supply and demand aren’t required to affect the spot price.
 Shifts in global currency values, rising and falling interest rates and inflation levels all have their influences on the price of silver.

 Looking back over the last 20 years

 Today silver is trading around the $17.00 per ounce mark.
 Yet, in 2010, not so long ago, the price of silver was $30.60 per ounce.
-When we see the cycle of movement in spot prices of silver, we can see 5 year swings that go up or down.
+When we see the cycle of movement in spot prices of silver, we can see 5-year swings that go up or down.
 The price of silver per ounce doubled during the period 2006-2010.

 A close look at the chart below tells us the story of silver prices over the last 15 years since 2002.
 It is apparent from the chart that silver has clearly had more good years than bad.
-In fact it was only 2013 – 2015 that silver took a beating and closed lower than it’s previous years percentage annual change in prices.
+Infact, it was only 2013 – 2015 that silver took a beating and closed lower than it’s previous years percentage annual change in prices.
 We can see this trend repeat consecutively over these three years.
 The greatest fall year in 15 years is 2013, where silver fell a whopping 35.9%, followed by annual falls of 19.6% and 11.5% over 2014 and 2015 respectively.
 The two other years of decline were 2008 and 2011.
-2008 was of course the great global market crash with financial crisis spreading rapidly across the world.
+2008 was, of course, the great global market crash with the financial crisis spreading rapidly across the world.
 2011 registered a fall of 10.2%, owing to a market correction.
 The previous year had seen US investors investing heavily in gold and silver to hedge against the rapid fall in the dollar’s buying power.
 So, when they dumped their positions in precious metals the following year, the prices crashed.
 In fact, when we correlate by looking at the chart below, we see that the price of silver rose in 2010 by 83%, the single highest rise in 15 years.

 Interestingly, the fall in prices in 2013 saw a surge in fabrication and coin demand.
 Global demand for silver coins went up to 136 mn ounces in 2013, compared to 105.9 mn in 2012, while fabrication demand rose 6.3% to 865.8 mn ounces in 2013.
 In summary, silver prices have been through 11 good years over the last 16 years and risen at an average of 12.4% over this period.
-It remains a great choice as an asset class when included within a diversified portfolio with a long term view.
+It remains a great choice as an asset class when included within a diversified portfolio with a long-term view.

 Get in touch with us to discuss your investments